mzabriskie/react-flipcard/README.md

         {/*
           The `disabled` attribute allows turning off the auto-flip on hover, or focus.
 This allows manual control over flipping.

+          The `flipped` attribute indicates whether to show the front, or the back, with `true` meaning show the back.
         */}
         <FlipCard
           disabled={true}